 As a team, figure out the simplest and leanest way to test out your concepts.
 Determine if prototypes or mock-ups are needed to support your tests.
 If so, think small and scrappy.
 Plan for tests and prototypes that are simple to execute (i.e., can be accomplished in days or weeks vs. months).

 Establish next steps.
-Agree on a reasonable window of time for coordinating the execution of these tests.
+Agree on a reasonable window of time for trying out these tests.
+Push your thinking in the beginning to see what you could test in 5 minutes with 5 dollars.
 Discuss how the team will reconvene to share learnings from these tests.

 Build your prototypes and mock-ups as needed.
 Put your experiments out in the world.
 Capture your learnings and metrics in your template.

 When your cycle of experiments conclude, reconvene as a team.
-Conduct a retrospective, review what you learned as a team.
-Based on these learnings, discuss next steps (i.e., adopt, adapt, or abandon).
+Conduct a reflection and review what you learned as a team.
+Based on these learnings, discuss next steps (i.e., adopt, adapt, or abandon your prototyped ideas).
 Repeat and iterate the testing cycle above - until you've reached the desired level of understanding about whether your idea is desirable, feasible and viable.